 Nearby is the White Sands Missile Range Museum, home to a collection of missiles and rockets that encompass several periods in United States and New Mexico history, including the Cold War and the Manhattan Project.
 Call (575) 678-3358 for more information about the White Sands Missile Range Museum.

-Where: 1028 NM-48, Alto
+Where: 1028 Hwy 48 North, Alto NM

 Contact: (575) 336-4330

-Where: 118 Smokey Bear Boulevard, Capitan
+Where: 118 Smokey Bear Boulevard, Capitan, NM

 Contact: (575) 354-2748

-Smokey Bear Historical Park is a fantastic educational option for anyone visiting southern New Mexico.
-Learn about the origins of the original Smokey Bear and the fascinating history and science behind wildfires and wildfire prevention, forest health, and fire ecology.
+Smokey Bear Historical Park is a fantastic educational activity for anyone visiting southern New Mexico.
+Learn about the origins of Smokey Bear, a North American Black Bear who rose to fame as an icon for wildfire prevention and visit his final resting place.
+The visitor’s center gives guests a look at the fascinating history and science behind wildfires and fire prevention, forest health, and fire ecology.

-Midtown is also where you’ll find plenty of live music spots, the Midtown Gallery Walk, Ruidoso’s public murals, and plenty to do with the kiddos, including frozen yogurt and souvenir shops.
-Get the full list of things to do near Ruidoso!
+Midtown is also where you’ll find plenty of live music spots, the Midtown Gallery Walk, Ruidoso’s public murals, and plenty to do with the kiddos, including getting frozen yogurt and browsing souvenir shops.
+Explore the full list of things to do near Ruidoso!

 Contact: (575) 627-0272